 What to Expect

-Since this procedure is often combined with other complementing techniques, it is usually performed as an outpatient, under a light general anesthetic.
+Since this procedure is often combined with other complementing techniques, it is usually performed as an outpatient procedure, under a light general anesthetic.
 There can be flexibility in anesthetic choices depending on unique patient characteristics and procedures selected.

 Incisions are required when significant skin excess is present.
 Attempts are made to “hide” incisions in natural skin creases.
 The quality of the final scar can vary greatly and may depend on a number of factors.